xxradar/debugging_kubernetes/readme.md

 ## Advanced debugging techniques in Kubernetes
 ## Introduction
 Pods are the fundamental building block of Kubernetes applications.
 They are the smallest, most basic deployable resource and can represent as little as a single instance of a running process.
-Pods are made of one or more containers sharing some specific Linux namespaces (`netns`, `utsns` and `ipcns`).
+Pods are made of one or more containers sharing specific Linux namespaces (`netns`, `utsns` and `ipcns`).
 That is why containers in a pod can share the network interface, IP address, network ports and hostname and communicate over `localhost` or the `127.0.0.1` IP address.
 On the other hand, containers inside the pod do not share the filesystem (`mntns`), nor can they see each other processes (`pidns`) by default.
-You can visualize this by:
+Although this is as designed, it might complicate things when you need to troubleshoot when things go wrong.
+You can visualize this behavior by:
 ```
 # Quickly launch a pod
 kubectl run --image nginx demowww